stitchesjs/stitches/packages/styled/README.md

 };
 ```

-**Note!** The styled API, like the core, also supports functional syntax to reduce a bit of overhead.
-Wherever the documentation shows object syntax you can use `css => css.compose(...)` instead.

 ## Variants

 Instead of providing props to the styled elements, you rather have variants.
 This fixes two important issues with styled APIs: